image-toolkit

 Processing uses browser APIs

-Tools decode images with standard browser image decoders, manipulate pixels on a canvas or equivalent in-memory surface, then re-encode to JPG, PNG, WebP, AVIF, or other supported output formats.
-Resize, crop, compression quality, and color adjustments are applied in JavaScript on your machine.
+Tools decode images with standard browser image decoders, manipulate pixels on a canvas or equivalent in-memory surface, then re-encode to JPG, PNG, WebP, or other supported output formats.
+Resize, crop, compression quality, metadata edits, color adjustments, and AI effects are applied in JavaScript and Web APIs on your machine.

-Icon and density generators follow the same model: scale variants are computed locally and packaged into a ZIP you download—still without sending your artwork to our servers for that step.
+Icon and density generators follow the same pattern: variants are computed locally and packaged into a ZIP you download.
+Your source image is not sent to our servers for that processing step.

 What still touches the network